AnonymousPlanet/thgtoa/guide.md

 #### Online data leaks:

 Whether you're using simple encryption or plausible deniability encryption.
 Even if you covered your tracks on the computer itself.
-There is still a risk of online data leaks that could reveal the presence of hidden data (whether it's a Hidden Operating System or an Hidden Volume).
+There is still a risk of online data leaks that could reveal the presence of hidden data (whether it's a Hidden Operating System or a Hidden Volume).

 Telemetry is your enemy.
 As explained earlier in this guide, the telemetry of Operating Systems but also from Apps can send staggering amounts of private information online.